 For example, a Ryzen 3600 (6 core, 12 threads) with 32 GB of RAM and a 1 TB (900 GB usable) SSD will have values of (6, 8, 3), which means it can comfortably do 3 plots in parallel.
 However, note that these are based on maximum resource usage.
 With appropriate staggering or by using a plotting manager tool, 4 or even 5 plots can be run in parallel with those specifications.

 You should create k32 plots. k32 plots are the minimum plot size that can be farmed on the Chia network.
 Each subsequent k requires approximately twice the amount of resources and results in a plot file about twice as large. (what are k-sizes?)

 A plot’s chance of winning is directly proportional to its size so because k33s are 2.06x the size of k32s, they’re also 2.06x more likely to win.
 By plotting k32s, you’ll lose less progress if the plotting process crashes.
 You can typically plot two k32s in parallel faster than a single k33.

 The main reason to plot k=33 (or higher) is to optimize disk space on a drive.
 Because a k33 is more than twice as a large as a k32, you can use a combination of plot sizes to minimize the leftover (wasted) space on a single drive.
 See the plotting section for tools to help determine this best mix of plot sizes.

-In the future, when hardware improves to the point where k32s can be plotted in under an hour, the Chia network may make k33 the minimum farmable plot size.
+In the future, when hardware improves to the point where k32s can be economically generated in seconds (grinding attack), the Chia network may make k33 the minimum farmable plot size.
 This is not expected to happen for at least 10 years (source).

 Although k25 plots cannot be farmed, they are still available to be plotted in the GUI and are a good way to test your plotting set-up or to get familiar with the software.